-Data Analysis
+Data analysis

 To assess the reliability and validity of the model, this research uses outer model evaluation.
 Several indicators show that the loading factor value in the initial estimate shows a value of <0.5.
-Therefore, some invalid

-[□]Correspondence to : dianmarlina86@untidar.ac.id Give the information related to corresponding author and the email address indicators will be dropped from the model.
+Therefore, some invalid indicators will be dropped from the model.
 The full structural model after modification is as follows: